If you scan the nutrition labels on the packaged food you buy, you are probably familiar with trans fats.

 While the food industry phases out trans fat over the next three years, continue to check the Nutrition Facts label on the foods you buy.
 If you are new to label checking, you can find trans fats listed under “Total Fat” and partially hydrogenated oils under “Ingredients.”

-If you have questions about trans fats, or need advice about cutting them from your diet, talk to your health care provider or contact a Dousedaicon provider here.
+If you have questions about trans fats, or need advice about cutting them from your diet, talk to your health care provider or a Dousedaicon provider here.